 If you are would like to attend one of these courses, please email an expression of interest and a daytime telephone number to firstname.lastname@example.org and we will contact you for an informal discussion.

-This course will be delivered online during the coronavirus pandemic.
+This course may be delivered online or face-to-face in Thatcham.

 Who to contact